The travel signature on your Form I-20 is valid for a maximum of one year.

 - An unexpired F-1 visa stamp valid for further entries into the United States

-- Proof of full-time enrollment in the form of a Certificate of Enrollment or TCNJ transcript from the TCNJ Records and Registration Office at Green Hall 112 (or the registrar’s office for your school)
+- Proof of full-time enrollment your most recent TCNJ transcript from the Records and Registration Office at Green Hall 112-you can make a request in PAWS.

 - Proof of financial ability, i.e., documentation verifying your funding source as indicated in Section 8 of your I-20; this may include personal or family bank statements, affidavits of support, or copies of your fellowship or scholarship letter